 Fraud detection is also incredibly time-sensitive.
 The longer a breach goes undetected, the more your organization risks losing money – and credibility.

-Deploying high-performance analytics - such as those offered by SAS and Cloudera - means you can monitor more risks in less time, and put more time into emerging threats and detect fraud faster.4 Not only that, but simplifying data preparation saves your organization valuable time and money by reducing the demands on IT staff, and ensuring data quality functions are handled by those with the necessary expertise.
+Deploying high-performance analytics - means you can monitor more risks in less time, and put more time into emerging threats and detect fraud faster.
+Not only that, but simplifying data preparation saves your organization valuable time and money by reducing the demands on IT staff, and ensuring data quality functions are handled by those with the necessary expertise.

 Protect your customers with biometric security

-Intel, as part of the FIDO Alliance, is working with EMVCo – the consortium of major credit card companies - on Intel® Online Connect, a product that allows two-factor authentication on devices such as laptops.6 For enterprise PC users, Intel® Authenticate offers a range of multi-factor authentication options.7 This enables your business to use multiple tailored options to verify a user’s identity, including Bluetooth proximity and location detection.
+Intel, as part of the FIDO Alliance, is working with EMVCo – the consortium of major credit card companies - on Intel® Online Connect, a product that allows two-factor authentication on devices such as laptops.
+For enterprise PC users, Intel® Authenticate Technology offers a range of multi-factor authentication options.4 This enables your business to use multiple tailored options to verify a user’s identity, including Bluetooth proximity and location detection.

-Many financial organizations are also looking to fingerprint, facial and voice authentication systems.
-Citibank has already collected and registered the voiceprints of around 250,000 of its customers.8
+Many financial organizations are also looking to fingerprint, facial, and voice authentication systems.
+Citibank has already collected and registered the voiceprints of around 250,000 of its customers.5

 While not foolproof, these technologies are being refined continuously.
 It may not be long, for example, until you’re withdrawing cash at an ATM using an iris scanner rather than a debit card.

-To find out more about how you can use the cloud to bring together your data to help fight fraud and money laundering, take a look at this recent white paper from Intel.9 10 11
+To find out more about how you can use the cloud to bring together your data to help fight fraud and money laundering, take a look at this recent white paper from Intel.6 7 8

 Product and Performance Information